KosRud/KosRud.github.io/pages/students/js/cheat.md

 ::: warning
 Shallow copy sets attributes of the target object identical to the source object.

-This means, that if the source object had a reference (i.e. non&ndash;[primitive](https://developer.mozilla.org/en-US/docs/Glossary/Primitive)) attribute, the target object will be referencing the same thing!
+This means that if the source object had a reference (i.e. non&ndash;[primitive](https://developer.mozilla.org/en-US/docs/Glossary/Primitive)) attribute, the target object will be referencing the same thing!
 There are 7 primitive data types: string, number, bigint, boolean, undefined, symbol, and null.

 <figure>
 	<img src="./_JS%20tricks/shallow copy.png">